The Best Crime Fiction For July

 Hostage by Clare Mackintosh.
 For the tension of a live crisis unfolding minute by minute

 Beautiful Ugly by Alice Feeney.
-For a missing spouse mystery
+For a gripping and macabre missing spouse mystery

 Close Call by Elise Hart Kipness.
 For a reporter thrust into the middle of a high-stakes ordeal